AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 ## March 2022 {#doc-updates-march-2022}

-A note has been to specify that sending proofs using profile substitution will add records to the logs of the selected profiles.
+A note has been added to specify that sending proofs using profile substitution will add records to the logs of the selected profiles.
 [Read more](../../sending/using/testing-messages-using-target.md)

 ## Release 22.1 - February 2022 {#release-22-1}